Join whatsapp group Join Now

 Ciliary muscles: Modify the curvature and focus of the eye lens.
 Hold the eye lens in position.

-Crystalline lens: Composed of fibrous, jelly proteinaceous like material covering in nature.
+Crystalline lens: Composed of fibrous, jelly proteinaceous-like material covering in nature.

 Retina: A real membrane having an enormous number of light-sensitive cells.
 It acts like a screen.